 Motor Mill never recouped its founders’ investment, but remains a striking monument to 19th century engineering skill, craftsmanship and vision.

-Free tours are available Noon-5, two weekends per month May-September or
+Free tours are available Noon-5, May-September or

 group tours by appointment.